 illustrations that accompany the questions.

-This is a four hour
+This is an eight hour

 course on Voltage Drop and Calculations.
 The first 10